Charlestown, Cornwall: Religion

 The Methodist Chapel was built in 1827.
 It continued in use until 2000, when it closed and was sold.
-In 2012, the structure was in a poor state of repair and causing concern because it is within a UNESCO World Heritage Site.
+In 2012, the structure was in a poor state of repair and causing concern because it is within a UNESCO World Heritage Site, the Cornwall and West Devon Mining Landscape.
 Both the chapel and the attached schoolrooms are Grade II* listed.

 The parish of Charlestown was created in 1846 by the Diocese of Exeter, when the population of the village was about 3,000 people.
 It was split from the parish of St Austell, and land was given for a church in 1848 by George Augustus Crowder, the managing director of Charlestown Estates.
 Construction of St Paul's Church began the following year and was completed in 1851.
 It was designed by Christopher Eales, and has a nave and chancel with transepts and north and south aisles.

 It is constructed of rubble with granite dressings.
 The tower at the western end did not have a spire until 1971, when a glass-reinforced plastic structure was added.
 The south aisle has late-19th-century stained-glass memorials to five local families.
 The church has been Grade II listed since 1999.
 St. Paul's (see gallery of images) is an Anglo-Catholic church in the Oxford Movement style of worship in the Church of England.